03 May Once in a Blue Moon

 WHAT ON EARTH IS A MOON DAY?

-When two full moons occur in one calendar month the second is known as a blue moon.
-This is a relatively rare event (hence the expression “once in a blue moon”).
+When two full moons occur in one calendar month – as they did that April – the second is known as a blue moon.
+This is a relatively rare event , hence the expression “once in a blue moon”.

 When two new moons occur in the same month the second is known as a black moon.
-So Saturday the 30th is a black moon.
 According to Wiccan culture, black moons are a very auspicious time to perform spells and rituals.
 In some languages all new moons are referred to as black or dark simply because, with no sunlight bouncing off them, they are camouflaged against the night sky.

 In India both full and dark moons are considered auspicious times for observing spiritual rituals known as Puja.
 This is one of the reasons many people rest from practicing asana on these days.
 If you have a six – day – per – week asana practice you might be looking forward to resting.
 But what if you don’t practice every day?
 Is practicing on a moon day bad for you?

 The short answer is, no. It isn’t.
 Over the years a sort of “yoga urban myth” has grown up around moon days, claiming that the body is too stiff to practice safely on full moons and too relaxed on new moons.
 Whilst it’s not exactly accurate, it’s not entirely wrong, either (few things in this practice are black and white).